Hassan Diab (sociologist)

 Evidence presented against Diab in France included a sketch of the bomber that resembled him.
 A hotel registration form with block printing used a different name from Diab's.
 A fingerprint on the form was not Diab's.
 A passport in his name which he had lost was discovered in the bag of a terrorist.
 The passport had entry and exit stamps from Spain, where the terrorist team is believed to have fled after bombing the synagogue.

-Diab has consistently contested the accusation, saying he was in Lebanon at the time of the terrorist attack, and that he had witnesses and evidence to prove it, as was confirmed by French investigative magistrates prior to his release in 2018.
+Diab has consistently contested the accusation, saying he was in Lebanon at the time of the terrorist attack, and that he had witnesses and evidence to prove it.
 He compared his case to the Dreyfus Affair, creating controversy.
 The court assessed his alibi as having no credibility.
 Diab's supporters said there was no material element to prove that he, then a sociology student, was in France at the time.
-His lawyers found he had been sitting exams at a university in Lebanon and could not have used the passport, which he said he had lost.
+His lawyers said he had been sitting exams at a university in Lebanon and could not have used the passport, which he said he had lost.